streamr-dev/streamr-client-python/README.md

 ### Tests
 You can test the integration functions using the following files.

-`client_test.ipynb`: If you installed the jupyter library, you can run this file to test.

 `client_test.py`: If you don't have the jupyter library, you can run this file to test.